ros2/ros2_documentation/source/Tutorials/Rosdep.rst

 Pull requests for rosdistro are typically merged well within a week.

 `Detailed instructions may be found here <https://github.com/ros/rosdistro/blob/master/CONTRIBUTING.md#rosdep-rules-contributions>`_ for how to contribute new rosdep keys.
-If for some reason these may not be contributed openly, it is possible to fork rosdistro and maintain a private index for use.
+If for some reason these may not be contributed openly, it is possible to fork rosdistro and maintain a alternate index for use.

 How do I use the rosdep tool?